The Universe of Discourse

 However, while a disclaimer in the manual can document incorrect behavior, it does not annul it.
 A bug doesn't stop being a bug just because you document it in the manual.
 I think it would have been possible to implement floating times sanely, but DateTime didn't do that.

-[ Addendum: Rik has now brought to my attention that while the main ->new constructor defaults to the "floating" time zone, the ->now method always returns the current time in the UTC zone, which seems to me to be a mockery of the advice not to mix the two. ]
+[ Addendum: Rik has now brought to my attention that while the primary ->new constructor defaults to the "floating" time zone, the ->now method always returns the current time in the UTC zone, which seems to me to be a mockery of the advice not to mix the two. ]

 [Other articles in category /prog/perl] permanent link